deleonab/3-Tier-MultiAZ-Architecture/Documentation.md

 - I shut down the instance so that ASG will provision a new one with the new template
 - New Instance has Nginx Installed successfully
 ![create ext alb](./images/nginxinstalled.JPG)

+#### Next , I will create a domain name for our webswervers, tooloing and wordpress.
+This will point to the loadbalancer.It will have rules to decide where to forward the traffic.

+I have a domain workachoo.com in a public hosted zone in AWS.